 Puppy Socialization

 If you have a puppy, you've likely heard something about socialization.
 But what does it mean to socialize a puppy, why is it so important, and when should you start?
 Surprisingly, despite its importance, most puppy owners get this wrong.
-More and more over the last decade, I’m seeing increased fear-mongering around socialization, and as a result, significantly more fearful, under-socialized puppies.
+More and more over the last decade, I’m seeing increased fear-mongering around socialization, and as a result, significantly more fearful and under-socialized puppies.
 It used to be very natural and commonsense to socialize puppies.
 No one thought twice about it - and we had fewer behavior problems.

 WHAT IS SOCIALIZATION